Capital One: Sports marketing

 From 2001 to 2014, Capital One was the principal sponsor of the college football Florida Citrus Bowl, which was called the Capital One Bowl from 2003 to 2014.
 It sponsored a mascot challenge every year, announcing the winner on the day of the Capital One Bowl.
 The name of the bowl game was changed in 2015 to the Buffalo Wild Wings Citrus Bowl.

 Capital One is the title sponsor of the Orange Bowl since 2015.

 Capital One Venture X is the presenting sponsor of the Rose Bowl Game since 2022.

 Capital One is one of the top three sponsors of the NCAA, paying an estimated $35 million annually in exchange for advertising and access to consumer data.
-Capital One also sponsored the EFL Cup, an English Soccer Competition, from 2012 to 2016.
-The company sponsored Nottingham Forest F.C. from 2003 to 2009 and Sheffield United F.C. from 2006 to 2008.
+Capital One also sponsored the EFL Cup, an English soccer knockout tournament, from 2012 to 2016.
+The company sponsored English soccer clubs Nottingham Forest from 2003 to 2009 and Sheffield United from 2006 to 2008.
 From 2009 to 2022, the University of Maryland Terrapins football team played at Capital One Field at Maryland Stadium (formerly Byrd Stadium), a naming-rights deal inherited in the bank's acquisition of Chevy Chase Bank.
 In 2017, the company became the sponsor of the Capital One Arena in Washington D.C.

 In 2018, to celebrate the Washington Capitals' second-ever Stanley Cup Finals appearance, the firm temporarily changed its logo by replacing the word "Capital" with the Capitals' titular logo, without the "s" plural.

-In 2022, Major League Baseball announced that Capital One is the official bank and credit card and presenting sponsor of the World Series.
+In March 2022, Major League Baseball announced that Capital One is the official bank and credit card and presenting sponsor of the World Series.
+In March 2022, Capital One also announced a partnership with Vivid Seats Inc. to launch Capital One Entertainment, a rewards programs for cards holders.